The Duat Text Editor

 :

-Customized main_fmt
+Customized name_txt

 :

-#![allow(unused)] fn main() { use duat::prelude::*; fn file_fmt(file: &File) -> Text { let mut b = Text::builder(); if let Some(name) = file.name_set() { b.push(txt!("[file]{name}")); if !file.exists() { b.push(txt!("[file.new][[new file]]")); } else if file.text().has_unsaved_changes() { b.push(txt!("[file.unsaved][[has changes]]")); } if let Some("rust") = file.filetype() { b.push(txt!("[[🦀]]")); } } else { b.push(txt!("[file.new.scratch]?!?!?!"))); } b.build() } status!("{file_fmt}{Spacer}{mode_fmt} {sels_fmt} {main_fmt}"); }
+#![allow(unused)] fn main() { use duat::prelude::*; fn name_txt(file: &File) -> Text { let mut b = Text::builder(); if let Some(name) = file.name_set() { b.push(txt!("[file]{name}")); if !file.exists() { b.push(txt!("[file.new][[new file]]")); } else if file.text().has_unsaved_changes() { b.push(txt!("[file.unsaved][[has changes]]")); } if let Some("rust") = file.filetype() { b.push(txt!("[[🦀]]")); } } else { b.push(txt!("[file.new.scratch]?!?!?!")); } b.build() } hook::add::<StatusLine<Ui>>(|pa, (cfg, _)| { cfg.fmt(status!("{name_txt}{Spacer}{} {sels_txt} {main_txt}", mode_txt(pa))) }); }

 Relative and aligned LineNumbers